-So you’re thinking of getting a pressure washer, are you?
-Good for you!
+So you’re thinking of getting a pressure washer?
 They’re great for doing some outdoor cleaning like lifting oil spills off your driveway and pushing leaves into the gutter.

 However, before you go out and get the first pressure washer you see, there are some things you need to pay attention to; one of the most important of which is its source of fuel.